kitnil/awesome/README.md

 - [os-tutorial](https://github.com/cfenollosa/os-tutorial) - How to create an OS from scratch
 - [nextspace](https://github.com/trunkmaster/nextspace) - NeXTSTEP-like desktop environment for Linux
 - [Interplanetary-Postal-Service](https://github.com/s-macke/Interplanetary-Postal-Service) - Lunar lander type game with computational fluid dynamics
-- [smenu](https://github.com/p-gen/smenu) - Terminal utility that allows you to use words coming from the standard input to create a nice selection window just below the cursor.
-Once done, your selection will be sent to standard output.
-More in the Wiki
+- [smenu](https://github.com/p-gen/smenu) - Terminal utility that acts as a filter by reading words from standard input or from a file and creates an interactive selection window just below the cursor.
+The selection, once made, is sent to the standard output.
+More in the wiki
 - [M2-Planet](https://github.com/oriansj/M2-Planet) - The PLAtform NEutral Transpiler
 - [ddcutil](https://github.com/rockowitz/ddcutil) - Query and change Linux monitor settings using DDC/CI and USB
 - [litetree](https://github.com/aergoio/litetree) - SQLite with Branches